walktree/libtorch-yolov3/README.md

 # libtorch-yolov3
 A Libtorch implementation of the YOLO v3 object detection algorithm, written with pure C++.
-It's fast, easy to be integrated to your production, and supports CPU and GPU computation.
+It's fast, easy to be integrated to your production, and CPU and GPU are both supported.
 Enjoy ~

-The code is based on the [pytorch version](https://github.com/ayooshkathuria/pytorch-yolo-v3), I rewritten it with C++.
+This project is inspired by the [pytorch version](https://github.com/ayooshkathuria/pytorch-yolo-v3), I rewritten it with C++.

 ## Requirements
 1. LibTorch v1.0.0